valexa/VASandboxFileAccess/README.markdown

         //do your file access here
         [VASandboxFileAccess stopAccessingSecurityScopedResource:secScopedUrl];

-This same code should is used for regular bookmarks too in which case start and stopAccessing... do nothing, this relies on the implementation detail of secure bookmarks having a non nil query property.
+This same code is used for regular bookmarks too in which case start and stopAccessing... do nothing, this relies on the implementation detail of secure bookmarks having a non nil query property.

 Regular bookmarks